hadashiA/dotfiles/emacs.d/elpa/foreign-regexp-readme.txt

                          |
                          +--- GROUP: 1
                               Alignment will be applied to each
-                              lines by inserting whitespaces to
+                              lines by inserting white-spaces to
-                              the place where the sub-expression
+                              the place where the capture group
-                              specified by GROUP is matched to.
+                              specified by `GROUP' is matched to.
             SPACING: 1
             REPEAT:  y